And (Koda Kumi album)

-And (stylized as AND) is the fourteenth studio album by Japanese singer-songwriter Koda Kumi, and the first of two planned albums released for 2018.
+And (stylized in all caps) is the fourteenth studio album by Japanese singer-songwriter Koda Kumi, and the first of two planned albums released for 2018.
 The album was released on February 28, 2018, nearly one year after her previous studio album W Face.

 AND was preceded by three singles: LIT, HUSH and Never Enough.
 However, despite being a single, the song "HUSH" did not make the final track list and, instead, would be placed on her second album of 2018, DNA.
 The version of "LIT" featured on the album was the same as in the music video, which omitted the outro that was featured on the single version.

 The CD+DVD and CD+Blu-Ray editions featured the music video for "LIT," along with a dance version, an alternate version of "Never Enough," a music video for "Party" and a making film of the videos.